Sikkim: History

 The Lepchas are considered to be the earliest inhabitants of Sikkim.
 However the Limbus and the Magars also lived in the inaccessible parts of West and South districts as early as the Lepchas perhaps lived in the East and North districts.
 The Buddhist saint Padmasambhava, also known as Guru Rinpoche, passed through the land in the 8th century.
-The Guru is reported to have blessed the land, introduced Buddhism, and foretold the era of monarchy that would arrive in Sikkim centuries later.
+According to tradition, he is believed to have blessed the land, introduced Buddhism, and foretold the era of monarchy that would arrive in Sikkim centuries later.

 Foundation of the monarchy

 Flag of Sikkim during its independent monarchy.

 According to legend, Khye Bumsa, a 14th-century prince from the Minyak House in Kham of Tibetan ancestry, received a divine revelation instructing him to travel south to seek his fortunes.
 A fifth-generation descendant of Khye Bumsa, Phuntsog Namgyal, became the founder of Sikkim's monarchy in 1642, when he was consecrated as the first Chogyal, or priest-king, of Sikkim by the three venerated lamas at Yuksom.

 Phuntsog Namgyal was succeeded in 1670 by his son, Tensung Namgyal, who moved the capital from Yuksom to Rabdentse (near modern Pelling).
 In 1700, Sikkim was invaded by the Bhutanese with the help of the half-sister of the Chogyal, who had been denied the throne.
 The Bhutanese were driven away by the Tibetans, who restored the throne to the Chogyal ten years later.
 Between 1717 and 1733, the kingdom faced many raids by the Nepalese in the west and Bhutanese in the east, culminating with the destruction of the capital Rabdentse by the Nepalese.
 In 1791, the Dalai Lama sent troops to support Sikkim and defend Tibet against the Gorkha Kingdom.
-Following the subsequent defeat of Gorkha, an alliance of Sino-Tibetans established control over Sikkim.
+Following the subsequent defeat of the Gorkha, an alliance of Sino-Tibetans established control over Sikkim.